edionmelarosa/bus-service-api/README.md

 ```

 This will then return a `token` which you can use to use the API.
 Note: This is not recommended in real application.
+Only for this  test project.